Hooker with a heart of gold: Historical development

-In American cinema, prostitutes were generally portrayed sympathetically even from the earliest films, though the hooker with a heart of gold was relatively rare until the 1980s.
-Some early examples of movies featuring a hooker with a heart of gold are the 1917 and 1918 versions of Camille, 1932's Shanghai Express with Marlene Dietrich and the 1939 movie Stagecoach.
+In American cinema, sex workers were generally portrayed sympathetically even from the earliest films, though the sex worker with a heart of gold was relatively rare until the 1980s.
+Some early examples of movies featuring a sex worker with a heart of gold are the 1917 and 1918 versions of Camille, 1932's Shanghai Express with Marlene Dietrich and the 1939 movie Stagecoach.
 In Europe, mainstream portrayals began to be seen by the early 1960s in internationally-popular films such as Never on Sunday and Irma la Douce.
 The "hooker with a heart of gold" archetype became most prominent in American cinema during the 1980s, peaking with Pretty Woman.
-The development of the trope reflected a more lighthearted cultural attitude toward prostitution, which nonetheless overall condemned women for the social transgression of prostitution.
-The character of Mona in The Best Little Whorehouse in Texas (1982) exemplifies the era's hooker with a heart of gold: a wonderful woman whose goodness is surprising and amusing because she is also a prostitute, and whose love interest berates her for prostitution.
-The character of Ophelia, played by Jamie Lee Curtis in the 1983 comedy Trading Places, also represents an example of a hooker with a heart of gold, according to some reviewers.These films have been criticized as akin to sexploitation films for the way they present a glamorized and male-dominated view of prostitution.
-The hooker with a heart of gold has also been criticized as a "pathetic cliché".
+The development of the trope reflected a more lighthearted cultural attitude toward sex work, which nonetheless overall condemned women for the social transgression of sex work.
+The character of Mona in The Best Little Whorehouse in Texas (1982) exemplifies the era's sex worker with a heart of gold: a wonderful woman whose goodness is surprising and amusing because she is also a sex worker, and whose love interest berates her for prostitution.
+The character of Ophelia, played by Jamie Lee Curtis in the 1983 comedy Trading Places, also represents an example of a sex worker with a heart of gold, according to some reviewers.
+These films have been criticized as akin to sexploitation films for the way they present a glamorized and male-dominated view of sex work.
+The “hooker with a heart of gold” trope has also been criticized as a "pathetic cliché".